Anuragbhati/Anuragbhati/README.md

 I'm a Full Stack Web Developer with expertise in **TypeScript**, **React**, **Node.js**, **Express**, **MongoDB**, and **PostgreSQL**.
 I love to create dynamic and responsive web applications and contribute to open-source projects.

-- 🔭 I’m currently working on [Current Project or Learning Goal]
+- 🔭 I’m currently working on [Url shortner app with analytics]
-- 🌱 I’m currently learning [New Technology or Skill]
+- 🌱 I’m currently learning [kafka,redis and AWS]
 - 👯 I’m looking to collaborate on innovative web development projects
-- 🤔 I’m looking for help with [Specific Issue or Learning Goal]
 - 💬 Ask me about web development, TypeScript, and React
 - 📫 How to reach me: [anuragbhati679@gmail.com.com](mailto:anuragbhati679@gmail.com.com)
 - ⚡ Fun fact: I love exploring new tech and playing chess